 Case Details Description

-Incident Date 09/29/2022
+Incident Date 04/29/2023

-OLES Case Number 2022-01210-1C
+OLES Case Number 2023-00619-1C

 Case Type Monitored

 Incident Types 1.
-Significant Interest - Over-Familiarity
+Abuse

 Allegations 1.
 Criminal Act

 Findings 1.
 Not Referred

-Incident Summary A senior psychiatric technician allegedly engaged in an overly familiar relationship with a resident and provided the resident contraband electronic equipment.
+Incident Summary A psychiatric technician allegedly slapped a resident.

 Disposition The case was not referred to the district attorney's office due to a lack of probable cause.
 The OLES concurred with the probable cause determination.
-The Office of Protective Services opened an administrative investigation, which the OLES did not accept for monitoring.
+The Office of Protective Services did not open an administrative investigation.
+The OLES concurred.

-Investigative Assessment Procedural Rating: Sufficient Substantive Rating: The department sufficiently complied with policies and procedures governing the investigative process.
+Investigative Assessment Rating: Sufficient The department complied with policies and procedures governing the investigative process.